-The Hotel is owned by the Partnership through its wholly-owned subsidiary, Justice Operating Company, LLC, a Delaware limited liability company ("Operating").
+The Hotel is owned by the Partnership through its wholly owned subsidiary, Operating.
 The Hotel is centrally located in the Financial District in San Francisco, one block from the Transamerica Pyramid.
 The Embarcadero Center is within walking distance and North Beach is two blocks away.
 Chinatown is directly across the bridge that runs from the Hotel to Portsmouth Square Park.
 The Hotel is a 31-story (including parking garage), steel and concrete, A-frame building, built in 1970.
 The Hotel has 544 well-appointed guest rooms and luxury suites situated on 22 floors.
-The third floor houses the Chinese Culture Center and grand ballroom.
+The third floor houses the Chinese Culture Center (the "CCC"), its administrative office, and a grand ballroom.
 The Hotel has approximately 22,000 square feet of meeting room space, including the grand ballroom.
-Other features of the Hotel include a 5-level underground parking garage and pedestrian bridge across Kearny Street connecting the Hotel and the Chinese Culture Center with Portsmouth Square Park in Chinatown.
-The bridge, built and owned by the Partnership, is included in the lease to the Chinese Culture Center.
+Other features of the Hotel include a 5-level underground parking garage and pedestrian bridge across Kearny Street connecting the Hotel and the CCC with Portsmouth Square Park in Chinatown.
+The bridge, built and owned by the Partnership, is included in the lease to the CCC.

-The Partnership expects either to expend or to set aside, at least 4% of gross annual Hotel revenues each year for capital improvements or renovations as required by its senior lender.
+The Partnership expects to set aside at least 4% of gross annual Hotel revenues each year or a minimum of \$2,000,000 as required by its senior lender for capital improvements.
 In the opinion of management, the Hotel is adequately covered by insurance.